Text: Solveig Hansen, 2018

 In Jim Jarmusch’s Paterson, Adam Driver plays Paterson, a bus driver and poet in the city of Paterson, New Jersey.
 As he drives his bus he observes the city life through the windshield and overhears conversations between the passengers.
 He jots down his poems in a secret notebook.
 Ron Padgett wrote the poems used in the movie.

-In this clip, we watch Paterson reading the poems aloud as he writes them or thinks about them while walking to and from work:
+In these video clips, we watch Paterson reading the poems aloud as he writes them or thinks about them while walking to and from work:

 When I wake up earlier than you and you